FairwindsOps/charts/incubator/autospotting/README.md

 ## Container

-This version of the autospotting container is built and maintained by ReactiveOps in [reactiveops/autospotting-ci](https://github.com/reactiveops/autospotting-ci).
+This version of the autospotting container is built and maintained by Fairwinds in [fairwinds/autospotting-ci](https://github.com/FairwindsOps/autospotting-ci).
 The appVersion and the container tag correspond to tags on that repository.

 ## Configuration
 | Parameter               | Description                           | Default                                                    |